anand40090/ALB-springboot/about-me.md

 ## Pre-requisite links
 https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html

-## High level tasks
+## High level steps
 ---
-1. Create VM to use EKSCTL & Kubectl (for this use any type of Linux OS VM, no dependency on vm type)
+1. Create VM to use EKSCTL & Kubectl (for this use any type of OS VM, no dependency on vm type)
 2. Create IAM power user to execute the tasks.
-3. Create IAM role and policy and attach it to the created VM, same policty to be attached to IAM user.
+3. Create IAM role and policy and attach it to the created VM, same policy to be attached to IAM user.
 4. Install pre-requsite applications (Git, Docker,Maven,Jdk-11,EKSCTL,KUBECTL,HELM,AWSCLI).
 5. Configure the IAM user in created vm.
 6. Create EKS cluster using ekstcl command